Skip to Main Content

 • Cathryn holds a bachelor's degree from Trinity College and a certificate in publishing from Columbia University

-It's easy to grasp the purpose of a wedding invitation, save-the-date and thank-you note, but what about the countless tiny cards that you can send along with these essential paper pieces?
+We all know what a wedding invitation does, but what about the countless tiny cards that you can send along with these essential paper pieces?
 How do you identify what to include in a wedding invitation suite?
 What are the must-haves and the can-skips?
-Our expert editor, Kim Forrest, has the answers.
-Find out the exact anatomy *puts on professor glasses* of a wedding invitation suite (aka what shares an envelope with the bid to your bash) and how it differs from what's included in a wedding stationery suite (yes—note they're not the same).
-When you're done reading, head over to The Knot Invitations to grab everything on your wedding invitation checklist.
+Our expert former editor, Kim Forrest, has the answers.
+Find out the exact anatomy *puts on professor glasses* of what's included in a wedding invitation suite in terms of stationery and more (aka what shares an envelope with the bid to your bash) and how it differs from what's included in a wedding stationery suite (yes—note they're not the same).
+When you're done reading, head over to The Knot Invitations to grab everything on your wedding invitation checklist (and don't forget to create a wedding website that matches your invitation design—because yes, you can do that).

 For quick and easy reference, we created this handy list of what's included in a wedding invitation suite, covering the essential elements and the optional add-ons.
-Don't forget to save it to your Pinterest.
+Don't forget to save it to your Pinterest OR (even better) you can click the heart in the upper right corner and it'll save right to the Your Favorites section on your The Knot account, along with articles, inspo photos and anything else you need to keep track of as you plan.

 Design: Tiana Crispino

-Traditional Elements of What to Include in a Wedding Invitation Suite
+Essential Elements of What to Include In a Wedding Invitation Suite

 Wedding Invitation

-This is an obvious one.
-Your wedding invitation is your first line of defense when it comes to delivering important deets to guests.
-The info elements that fall into the what to include on wedding invitations category should cover the who, what, when and where of the nuptials.
+This is the obvious one.
+Your wedding invitation is your first line of defense when it comes to delivering important deets to guests (besides the elements that fall under the what to include on save-the-dates umbrella).
+Your wedding invitation wording should cover the who, what, when and where of the nuptials.
+Let the additional stationery pieces do the rest (that includes the question of meal options on wedding invitations).

 RSVP Card

-Even if you're asking your guests to RSVP online (or giving them the option to do so) and collecting responses on your wedding website, a paper RSVP card is a must when it comes to what should be included in a wedding invitation's envelope.
-A physical card will be helpful for guests that prefer not to fuss with anything on the web and you can even implement some fun RSVP wording ideas to show a little more personality if your invite has minimal text.
+Even if you're asking your guests to RSVP online (or giving them the option to do so) and collecting responses on your wedding website, a paper RSVP card is a must when it comes to what a wedding invitation's envelope should include.
+A physical card will be helpful for guests that prefer not to fuss with anything on the web and you can even implement some fun RSVP wording ideas to show a little more personality if your wedding invitation information is minimal.

 Details Card